 The day before both of my granddaughters were over with their puppy Velma.
 She at least 6 months old but hasn’t slowed down a bit!
 She is too much for poor Mr. Mickey.
 He couldn’t wait to get back in the house by himself.

-Fill out the form below to sign up for my newsletter list and get access to the Resource Library.
+Fill out the form to sign up for my newsletter list and get access to the Resource Library.

 Already get my newsletters?
 Go to my Resource Library and download the pdf of this tutorial.